-Diane Legan Howard Art History Lecture Series Features First Guest Speaker
+Diane Legan Howard Art History Lecture Series Featured First Guest Speaker

 COLUMBUS, Miss. – The legacy of Diane Howard, who studied art history at Mississippi University for Women, will continue through a scholarship and lecture series named in her honor.

-On Thursday, April 10 at 7 p.m., the Diane Legan Howard Art History Lecture Series will feature its first speaker, Dr. Temma Balducci, associate professor of art history at Arkansas State University.
-The program will be held in the Mary Evelyn Stringer Auditorium of the Art and Design Building, followed by a wine and cheese reception.
+On Thursday, April 10, 2014 at 7 p.m., the Diane Legan Howard Art History Lecture Series featured its first speaker, Dr. Temma Balducci, associate professor of art history at Arkansas State University.
+The program was held in the Mary Evelyn Stringer Auditorium of the Art and Design Building, followed by a wine and cheese reception.

 Local Physician Donates Music Collection

 COLUMBUS, Miss.—A collection of more than 1,100 pieces of sheet music, books, journals, and related items has found a home at Mississippi University for Women, thanks to the generosity of a Columbus physician.